 BY PASTOR T. O. BANSO

-There are three phases in a man’s life – the past, the present, and the future.
+There are three phases in a man’s life – the past, the present, and the future or yesterday, today, and tomorrow.
 The past is gone and there is nothing anyone can do to change it.
-We are living in the resent now while the future is before us yet to be explored.
-God has a glorious future for everyone notwithstanding what anyone did with his past. “‘For I know the plans I have for you,’ says the LORD.
-‘They are plans for good and not for disaster, to give you a future and a hope’” (Jeremiah 29:11 NLT).
-That was what God told the children of Israel while they were exiles in Babylon.
+We are living in the present while the future is before us yet to be explored.
+God has a glorious future for everyone despite whatever anyone did with his past.
+“For I know the thoughts that I think toward you, says the LORD, thoughts of peace and not of evil, to give you a future and a hope” (Jeremiah 29:11 NKJV).
+That was what God told the children of Israel when they were exiles in Babylon.

-What God said to them He is also saying to you.
+God is saying the same thing to you.
 The future He has planned for you is not one of disaster.
-But what you do today determines the type of future you’ll have.
+But it is what you do today that will determine the type of future you’ll have.
 However, much as everyone desires a glorious future, many are daily creating a sorrowful future for themselves by their choices today.
 The danger signs portend a sorrowful future, and only a retrace of their steps and reversal of their actions can avert a sorrowful future that might not be too evident to them now.

-Esau was a man like that; he sowed a seed of a sorrowful future for himself.
-Anyone sensitive enough could have seen a sorrowful future before him but he didn’t.
+Esau was a man like that.
+He sowed a seed of a sorrowful future for himself.
+Anyone sensitive enough would have seen a sorrowful future before him but he didn’t.
 The danger sign was not obvious to him when he was selling his birthright to his brother just for a plate of food.
-Jacob was as hungry as he was if not hungrier than him but he was able to delay gratification; he was more focused and disciplined than him.
+Jacob was as hungry as he was if not hungrier but he was able to delay gratification.
+He was more focused and disciplined than him.
 He knew what he wanted and went for it (Genesis 25:29-34).

-Esau ate the food and sold his birthright and it didn’t appear anything was wrong.
-But something eternal had changed hands.
+Esau ate the food and sold his birthright and it didn’t appear as if anything was wrong.
+But an eternal exchange had taken place.
 Esau had sown the seed of a sorrowful future and the fruit would soon be ripe for him to harvest.
-Later, he wept bitterly for his birthright but it was too late for him.
-The book of Hebrews warns us in Hebrews 12:16-17 about this young man called Esau and the wrong choice he made: “Lest there be any fornicator or profane person like Esau, who for one morsel of food sold his birthright.
-For you know that afterward, when he wanted to inherit the blessing, he was rejected, for he found no place for repentance, though he sought it diligently with tears” (NKJV).
+Later, he wept bitterly for his birthright but it was too late.
+The book of Hebrews warns us about Esau and the wrong choice he made: “Lest there be any fornicator or profane person like Esau, who for one morsel of food sold his birthright.
+For you know that afterward, when he wanted to inherit the blessing, he was rejected, for he found no place for repentance, though he sought it diligently with tears” (Hebrews 12:16-17 NKJV).

 It is sad that there are many today like Esau whose current experience in life is a harvest of a sorrowful future whose seed they sowed in the past.
-And it will take the mercy of God and genuine repentance to exit from this sordid and harrowing experience.
+And it will take the mercy of God and genuine repentance to come out of this sordid and harrowing experience.
 God is a merciful God!

-Unfortunately, the danger signs of a sorrowful future are currently evident in the life of some people by the way they are living their lives now.
-The choices they are making and the decisions they are taking will only create for them a sorrowful future.
-The only way out is for them to repent, change and begin to live their lives in accordance with the wisdom provided in the Word of God.
+Unfortunately, the danger signs of a sorrowful future are currently evident in some people’s lives by the way they are living their lives.
+The choices and decisions they are making will only create for them a sorrowful future.
+The only way out is for them to repent, change, and begin to live their lives in accordance with the Word of God.

-In this message, I want to share with you some danger signs which I’ve noticed will create a sorrowful future for anyone in whose life they’re manifesting.
+In this message, I want to share with you some danger signs of a sorrowful.
 I believe God will help you to deal with any of these signs that may currently exist in your life.
 And where you’ve already failed regarding these signs in the past, I pray that God’s mercy will help you out as you genuinely repent.